Invasive Species

 How did they get here?

 Some invasive plants were brought to our region for food, medicine, or decoration.
-Many other invasive species including insects arrived by accident on cargo ships, boats, or other vehicles.
-Transporting firewood and nursery materials can be a major vector for the introduction of new invasive species, including the emerald ash borer, which is now in Oregon.
+Many other invasive species, including animals, arrived by accident on cargo ships, boats, or other vehicles.
+Transporting firewood and nursery materials can be major vectors for the introduction of new invasive species, including the emerald ash borer, which is now in Oregon.

 On this page: